hthorhalls/hthorhalls.github.io/_posts/2024-10-07-attention.md

 ## Contextual embeddings

 This is where **attention** comes in.
 It is simply a mechanism for figuring out how the embedding of each token changes when it takes into account the tokens before it.
-The name attention comes from the idea that preceding tokens *attend* to successive tokens.
+The name attention comes from the idea that tokens *attend to* or *pay attention to* preceding tokens in the context.
 Basically we want to compute **contextual embeddings** from our raw token embeddings.

 Consider the example: